-- The Netherlands between 1997-2006 had electronic voting machines, but "hacktivists" had found they can be hacked to change votes and also emitted radio signals revealing how you voted. - Germany conducted pilot studies with e-voting, but in 2007 a law suit has reached the highest court and it rejected e-voting on the grounds of not being understandable by the general public. - UK used optical scan voting systems in a few trail polls, but to my knowledge does not use any e-voting in elections. - The US used mechanical machines since the 1930s, later punch cards, now DREs and optical scan voting machines.
+- The Netherlands between 1997-2006 had electronic voting machines, but "hacktivists" had found they can be hacked to change votes and also emitted radio signals revealing how you voted.
+Now e-voting has been abandoned in the Netherlands. - Germany conducted pilot studies with e-voting, but in 2007 a law suit has reached the highest court and it rejected e-voting on the grounds of not being understandable by the general public. - UK used optical scan voting systems in a few trail polls, but to my knowledge does not use any e-voting in elections. - The US used mechanical machines since the 1930s, later punch cards, now DREs and optical scan voting machines.
 But there is a lot of evidence that DREs and optical scan voting machines are not as secure as they should be.
 Some states experimented with Internet voting, but all experiments have been security failures.
 One exceptional election happened just after hurrican Sandy in 2012 when some states allowed emergency electronic voting.
 Voters downloaded paper ballots and emailed them back to election officials.

-© Christian Urban, 2014
+[©] Christian Urban, 2014

-&lt;sup>1In my last local election where I was eligible to vote only 48% of the population have cast their ballot.
+1In my last local election where I was eligible to vote only 48% of the population have cast their ballot.
 I was, I shamefully admit, one of the non-voters.

 - Estonia used since 2007 the Internet for national elections.
 There were earlier pilot studies for voting via Internet in other countries. - The Australian parliament ruled in 2014 that e-voting is highly vulnerable to hacking and will not use it any time soon.
 That is because it is still not as secret and secure as paper ballots, the parliamentary committee in charge concluded. - India uses e-voting devices since at least 2003.
-They use "keep-it-simple" machines produced by a government owned company. - South Africa used software for its tallying in the 1993 elections (when Nelson Mandela was elected) and found that the tallying software was rigged, but they were able to tally manually.
+They use "keep-it-simple" machines produced by a government owned company.
+There was some trouble for an Indian researcher after he and an international team of hackers showed that the devices are not as secure as the government claimed. - South Africa used software for its tallying in the 1993 elections (when Nelson Mandela was elected) and found that the tallying software was rigged, but they were able to tally manually.